 - Service only available to two Amazon customers

 However, it is still early days and there are bound to be future developments to cope with heavy parcel delivery, as well as improving drones to work at all times of the day.
-Plus, there are supposedly plans in action to offer drone delivery to dozens more Amazon customers in 2017.

 Recently, and on a more local level, plans have been announced by the pizza chain Domino’s to use robots as a way to revolutionise their deliveries.
 Working with Starship Technologies, an Estonian-based start-up, they are developing autonomous, robotic delivery units with six wheels to deliver pizza locally.